-Our local lawyers in Malaysia can help you choose between the most popular business forms, both in the country and in its federal territory.
+Our local lawyers in Malaysia can help you choose between the most popular business forms in order to set up a company in Labuan.
 We can also help you understand the different taxes that apply to companies.

 Since the region developed as a main center for the domiciliation of offshore businesses, Labuan provides an attractive taxation system, alongside with a simpler incorporation procedure.
 We list some of these key advantages for Labuan company formation below:

 •Full ownership: the local legislation allows full foreign ownership; the company can be formed by only one person, who can act as a shareholder and as a director.

 •No corporate tax: this only applies to a select group of companies known as non-trading companies, such as holding companies.

 •Lack of other taxes: there is no sales tax, no VAT, no customs duties and no stamp duty.

 •No personal income tax: for a Labuan offshore company, a non-resident director is not required to pay personal income tax on director fees.

 The registration procedure can be completed in a period of two weeks and the investor is not required to be physically present in the country, as it would be the case for other types of companies available here.
 Although most of the companies operating on the Malaysian market require a business permit or license to conduct their activities, in the case of a Labuan offshore company, the investor will not need a permit for the following domains: